syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 ![](/assets/investigations/daralhikma/image10.png)
 *Images of the hospital after the attack included in the Idlib Health Directorate’s Press Statement*

-According to a local news report released the morning of the attack, Dar Al-Hikma was attacked as a part of several air raids on Kfar Nabl and greater Idlib.
+According to a local news report released the morning of the attack, Dar Al-Hikma was attacked as a part of several air raids and shelling on Kafr Nabl and greater Idlib.
 Photos and videos showing the damage to the facility were uploaded by [citizens,](https://twitter.com/dr_hammady/status/1133309630187220992) [reporters](https://www.youtube.com/watch?v=lZWZTfuG9pY) and [news agencies,](https://smartnews-agency.com/ar/album/383074/%D8%AF%D9%85%D8%A7%D8%B1-%D9%85%D8%B4%D9%81%D9%89-%D8%AF%D8%A7%D8%B1-%D8%A7%D9%84%D8%AD%D9%83%D9%85%D8%A9-%D9%81%D9%8A-%D9%83%D9%81%D8%B1%D9%86%D8%A8%D9%84-%D9%86%D8%AA%D9%8A%D8%AC%D8%A9-%D9%82%D8%B5%D9%81-%D8%A7%D9%84%D9%86%D8%B8%D8%A7%D9%85#134721) including [Orient News](https://www.youtube.com/watch?v=wYTImxFEg8E), who were on the ground soon after the attack.

+The reporter mentioned that Kafr Nabl was attacked by airstrikes and shelling which resulted in destruction and fire as can be seen in the video.

+<iframe src="https://giphy.com/embed/U4Y8ud7FLf2u1QKE3S" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/hospital-idlib-humanrightsviolations-U4Y8ud7FLf2u1QKE3S">via GIPHY</a></p>

 ![](/assets/investigations/daralhikma/image17.png)
 *A Reporter from [Orient News](https://www.youtube.com/watch?v=wYTImxFEg8E) showing and detailing the attack*

 Orient News uploaded their video report at 11:26am Damascus local time as shown by [Youtube data viewer tool](https://citizenevidence.amnestyusa.org/).
 This corroborates the purported time of the attack.

 ![](/assets/investigations/daralhikma/image16.png)

 ## Background on the Hospital

 Multiple sources confirm Dar al-Hikma as a well-known hospital in Kafr Nabl and Southern Idlib.
 Local [blog posts](https://syriastories.net/en/resources-overstretched-in-kfar-nabel-hospitals/) as well as activists from early 2015 mention the hospital, and the increasing direness of its operations since attacks on local hospitals have intensified.
-An [article](https://syriastories.net/%25D9%2585%25D8%25B4%25D8%25A7%25D9%2581%25D9%258A-%25D9%2583%25D9%2581%25D8%25B1%25D9%2586%25D8%25A8%25D9%2584-%25D8%25AA%25D8%25B9%25D9%2585%25D9%2584-%25D8%25A8%25D8%25B7%25D8%25A7%25D9%2582%25D8%25AA%25D9%2587%25D8%25A7-%25D8%25A7%25D9%2584%25D9%2582%25D8%25B5%25D9%2588%25D9%2589/) by Syriastories.net from 2015 emphasized the role of the hospital in treating victims from the bombardments in Idlib’s countryside and references the facility as working at “maximum capacity.”
+An [article](https://syriastories.net/en/resources-overstretched-in-kfar-nabel-hospitals/) by Syriastories.net from 2015 emphasized the role of the hospital in treating victims from the bombardments in Idlib’s countryside and references the facility as working at “maximum capacity.”
 Moreover, Dr. Ahmad al Aqraa emphasized, in his interview, that the Dar Al Hikma hospital has already been targeted multiple times because "we are doing our job in the hospital treating civilians."
 Al Aqraa mentioned that the hospital was attacked multiple times previously between 2012 and 2014 after the Syrian government [withdrew control of Kafr Nabl](https://www.youtube.com/watch?v=6bxBkDEdK1w) in August 2012.
 The Syrian Archive investigation team, however, did not find visual documentation to confirm these previous attacks.

 Retelling the history of the hospital, Dr. Ahmad Al Aqraa confirmed Dar Al Hikma was built in Kafr Nabl in 1997 and operating in 2000.
 The private hospital, according to Al Aqraa, is officially licensed by the Syrian government.

 Corroborating Al Aqraa's statement, the hospital is also listed in the Syrian Ministry of Health's hospital directory as pictured below

 ![](/assets/investigations/daralhikma/image18.png)
 *Government website lists hospital in directory*